 Selecting the wrong people to do your redesign

-A good design and excellent functionality is only half of the work.
-There is no use having an appealing website if it gets tossed back at the end of the search results, am I right?
-If you want to remain high in searches, you will have to enhance your design with a brand new, fresh content strategy that takes into account all of the stages of your customer’s buying process.
+A good design and excellent functionality are only half of the work.
+There is no use having an appealing website if it gets tossed back at the end of the search results.
+To remain high in searches, you must enhance your design with a brand-new, fresh content strategy considering all stages of your customer’s buying process.

-With the metrics you previously analyzed, you can recognize patterns based on how people behave on your website, see where they interact with your content, and also determine exactly where they decided to leave.
-Write valuable and relevant content that will include useful news, industry information, and interviews your customers will like.
-It is important that people like your content and that it is properly optimized for search engines.
-Google likes relevant content and with it you will be ranked higher.
+With the metrics you previously analyzed, you can recognize patterns based on how people behave on your website, see where they interact with your content, and determine exactly where they decide to leave.
+Write valuable and relevant content, including helpful news, industry information, and interviews your customers will like.
+It is essential that people want your content and that it is adequately optimized for search engines.
+Google likes relevant content, and you will be ranked higher with it.